Zack1017/Digital-Meter-Project/Part1-Voltmeter+Ammeter/README.md

 ## Building TinkerCAD Circuits

 ### Voltmeter
 Using TinkerCad we will use the voltage divider technique for the voltmeter.
 We need the Arduino’s ADC unit to read the voltage.
-There is already a template in the Class Folder labled "DMM 2.2 -Voltage and Resistance Measurements".
+There is already a template in the [TinkerCAD Class Folder](https://www.tinkercad.com/joinclass/IACFGP3WE) labled "DMM 2.2 -Voltage and Resistance Measurements".

 To keep it simple we will use a 10k and 4.7k resistor(Note in simulation these behave idealy) for the voltage division circuit.